jacksonrayhamilton/context-coloring/README.md

 Highlights code by scope.
 Top-level scopes are one color, second-level scopes are another color, and so on.
 Variables retain the color of the scope in which they are defined.
-A variable defined in an outer scope referenced in an inner scope is colored the same as the outer scope.
+A variable defined in an outer scope referenced by an inner scope is colored the same as the outer scope.

 By default, comments and strings are still highlighted syntactically.